+A marketing environment encompasses all the internal and external factors that drive and influence an organization’s marketing activities.
 Marketing managers must stay aware of the marketing environment to maintain success and tackle any threats or opportunities that may affect their work.

 In this article, we’ll explore the components of the marketing environment, their influence on marketing decisions, and how businesses can navigate these complexities for successful campaigns.

-As we delve into the complexities of the marketing environment, you can unlock a free trial with Wrike.
+Before we delve into the complexities of the marketing environment, you can unlock a free trial with Wrike.
 From workflows to real-time communication, Wrike can help you streamline your marketing operations in one platform.

-Try Wrike for Marketing
+Try Wrike for marketing

 Why is a marketing environment important?